Spiritual Ecology Festival

 Sunday 15th June

-Talks from Pooja Bhale, Nessie Reid, Ruth Valario and more.
+Talks from Helena Norberg-Hodge, Pooja Bhale, Nessie Reid, Ruth Valerio and more.
 Panel Discussion.
 Workshops from Justine Huxley, Guy Hayward and more.
 Film screening and Q&A with Emmanuel Vaughan-Lee & Kalyanee Mam.

 Form new connections, explore diverse perspectives, discover shared values, and engage in spiritual practices that foster a deeper connection with nature.